-New section 179C - Persons may choose small claims procedure in certain magistrates' courts
+Proposed section 179C - Employees may choose small claims procedure in certain magistrates' courts

 Section 179C describes when the small claims procedure is to apply.
-The new procedure is to apply when a person (an employee or an independent contractor) chooses to have the procedure apply and sues in a court in which the procedure is available.
+The new procedure is to apply when an employee chooses to have the procedure apply and sues in a court in which the procedure is available.